 - less than 10 percent body fat

 The fat and muscle wasting in cachexia is serious and can potentially speed up death.
-Cachexia is a significant factor in around one-fifth of deaths due to cancer, according to a study from 2017.
+Cachexia is a significant factor in around one-fifth of deaths due to cancer, according to

 Complications of cachexia include: